 You Can Leave Jail After an Hour

 Despite what the movies may want you to believe, the United States Supreme Court ruled that the probable cause hearing could be held up to 48 hours after an arrest is made.
 You may even find yourself retrained for longer because the courts often allow the system to extend that window to 72 hours, especially if you were arrested on a weekend.
+You can also contact an Agent in Long Beach CA to help you with bail bonds.

 You Can’t Be Lied To